room-b007/test-medicina/README.md

 Please, refer to the examples in `examples/evaluation` or [lm-evaluation-harness](https://github.com/eleutherai/lm-evaluation-harness) repository for more details on how to use the library.

 > [!NOTE]
-> The scores provided by the evaluation script are between -0.4 and 1.5 per each category/domain.
-To get the final score, you need to calculate the weighted average of the scores obtained across the categories, where the weight of each question depends on the topic of the question (as described in the "Scoring" section above).
+> The scores provided by the evaluation script are 5, one for each subject, and they are between -0.4 and 1.5.
+They, the subject-scores, are computed as the average score over all the questions for each specific subject.
+To get the final score, you need to calculate the weighted average of the subject-scores, where the weight of each subject-score depends on the subject itself (as described in the "Scoring" section above).
 >
-> For example, if the model obtains the following scores:
+> For example, if the model obtains the following subject-scores:
 > - Biology: 1.0571
 > - Chemistry: 0.7598
 > - Knowledge: 1.0518